Bumblebee (film): Development

 On February 12, 2016, it was announced that the sixth film in the Transformers series, Transformers 6, was slated for release on June 8, 2018, and it was later revealed that the film would be an untitled spin-off, featuring Bumblebee.
-On November 11, 2016, Deadline reported that Paramount Pictures was moving forward with the project, with Christina Hodson announced as having written the script for the spin-off; Hodson was one of the female writers Paramount and Michael Bay had hired for the series' "writers room."
+On November 11, 2016, Deadline Hollywood reported that Paramount Pictures was moving forward with the project, with Christina Hodson announced as having written the script for the spin-off; Hodson was one of the female writers Paramount and Michael Bay had hired for the series' "writers room."
 Kelly Fremon Craig performed a rewrite of the script, but was ultimately not credited in the final product.
 Hodson said the film hadn't changed much since her initial 2015 pitch, and 2016 first draft, with the key elements and broad emotion strokes all staying true, although she notes the film had gotten bigger and more fun, including the addition of visiting Cybertron.
 Hodson elaborated "Pretty early on, I knew I wanted to tell the story of two broken people who are healing each other.
 So the broken girl and the broken car kind of felt like a romantic notion."

-On March 2, 2017, Deadline reported that Travis Knight was set to direct the film.
+On March 2, 2017, Deadline Hollywood reported that Travis Knight was set to direct the film.
 In May 2017, it was revealed that the film's story would be set in the 1980s, and that it would feature fewer robots.
 In the same month, it was announced that the film's title was then Transformers Universe: Bumblebee.
 It was Knight's first live-action film, he compared working in live action to his previous work in stop motion, saying he treated scenes featuring the robots as if they were animated scenes, making extensive use of storyboards, breaking down the script and planning out all the details.
 The scene where Bumblebee explores Charlie's home, he described as "trying to get familiar with this unfamiliar world, it was a lot kind of like Sorcerer's Apprentice".
 Knight chose to set the film in the 1980s since it was the decade that the original Transformers TV series, of which he was a fan, was released.
 In spite of Knight's direction differing from the previous films' style, Bay never tried to force Knight to change the film's more story-focused direction, instead supporting Knight during production.
 Knight also used many elements from the original TV series and the G1 version of the franchise in the film, including the characters' original designs.
 Knight originally included Megatron when storyboarding the opening battle scenes on Cybertron but used other characters instead to keep continuity with Michael Bay's Transformers.